-Alongside her artistic practice, Gillian is an Executive Director at Kinfolk Network, an organisation that brings black campaigners and organisers together to learn from each other, strategise and heal.
+Alongside her artistic practice, Gillian is an organiser, listener and an Executive Director at Kinfolk Network, an organisation that brings black campaigners and organisers together to learn from each other, strategise and heal.
 She is also involved in community building with various collectives.
 Gillian is pro-rest, joy, and community, and she desires the de-colonisation of healing and artistic practices.
 She is particularly passionate about platforming and centering marginalised voices and young people.
 She is a mentor through Scottish school-based programme, MCR pathways, and via less formal channels.